 Quarteira - Algarve - Portugal

 Welcome to Quarteira Uncovered!
-Your Quarteira holiday guide!
+Your guide to 2017 Quarteira holidays!

 As a place of settlement, the area of Quarteira dates back at least to Roman times.
 King D. Dinis granted Quarteira its charter on 15th November 1297 and it became a city in 1999.
 From a simple fishing village, Quarteira has become one of the major tourist centres in the Algarve, famous for its golden beaches, its high quality fish and for its woods of stone pine.